🔊Text-to-Speech (TTS) Fine-tuning

 Choosing and Loading a TTS Model

 For TTS, smaller models are often preferred due to lower latency and faster inference for end users.
-While fine-tuning a model under 3B parameters is often ideal, our primary example uses Orpheus-TTS (3B), a Llama-based speech model.
+Fine-tuning a model under 3B parameters is often ideal, and our primary examples uses Sesame-CSM (1B) and Orpheus-TTS (3B), a Llama-based speech model.

 Because voice models are usually small in size, you can train the models using LoRA 16-bit or full fine-tuning FFT which may provide higher quality results.
 To load it in LoRA 16-bit: